A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Introduction

 \section{Introduction}

-The past year has seen a flurry of text-to-image generation systems being developed.
-Based on deep learning, these systems can generate digital images from short descriptive texts (called ``prompts'', such as \texttt{``an old oil painting of a beautiful landscape at dawn''}).
+Text-to-image generation has become widely popular both in academia and as a new creative practice among practitioners of ``AI art.''
+Based on deep learning, text-to-image generation systems can generate digital images from short descriptive texts (called \textit{prompts}, such as \textit{``an oil painting of a beautiful landscape at dawn''}).
+To be effective, the textual input prompts need to be given in a certain format in order to, for instance, generate images with a certain style.
+This is commonly achieved by adding keywords and key phrases to the prompt (so-called ``prompt modifiers'').
 Examples of images synthesized from textual prompts are depicted in \autoref{fig:examples}.
-Given the quality of these images, it is not surprising that an online community around this novel text-based way of creating images has developed.
-Within this community, the practice and skill of writing prompts is known by the term ``prompt engineering'' due to its iterative and experimental nature~\cite{chilton}.
-Prompt engineering is an emerging research area in the field of Human-Computer Interaction~(HCI) on how to phrase effective input prompts for deep generative models.
+Given the quality of these images, it is not surprising that an enthusiastic online community around this novel text-based way of creating images and art has developed.
+Within this community, the practice and skill of writing prompts is known by the term ``prompt engineering'' due to its iterative and experimental nature~\citep{chilton}.
+Prompt engineering is an emerging research area in the field of Human-Computer Interaction~(HCI) concerned with how to phrase input prompts for deep generative models and -- from a broader perspective -- how humans can effectively interact with artificial intelligence.

-To be effective, the textual input prompts need to be given in a certain format in order to, for instance, generate images with a certain style.
-This is commonly achieved by adding keywords and key phrases to the prompts (so-called ``prompt modifiers'').
-There is an emerging online ecosystem of resources and guides that help and teach novices how to write input prompts for text-to-image generation systems (e.g., \cite{DiscoDiffusionArtiststudies,artstudies,dallepromptbook,travelersguide}).
-Further, a growing number of resources in the gray and scholarly literature present systematic experimentation on the effect of different prompt modifiers~\cite{chilton,artstudies,DiscoDiffusionArtiststudies,dallepromptbook}.
-However, some artists do not share their complete prompts for their AI generated artworks and it is often not clear how these artworks were created.
-Therefore, the learning curve can be steep and prompt engineering is a skill that is learned from extensive experimentation and trial and error~\cite{chilton}.